 Use a tool like Ansoff's Matrix and decide on how you would like your growth strategy to go forward.
 Set quarterly OKRs/ KPIs from the results so that they support your new SaaS go-to-market strategy and help it get off the ground.

-Start by leveraging everything that is working on your current market, apply the same rules and begin testing.
-You can refine as you build your historical data, and analyse that of what you have already collected.
+Start by leveraging everything that is working on your current market, apply the same rules, and begin testing.
+You can refine as you build your historical data, and analyze what you have already collected.

 Things like finding your ideal customer personas (ICP) in your current market can be a huge lift to your SaaS GTM strategy.
 You won’t know if your ICP will directly translate into your new market, but it’s something.
-Going with what you know and duplicating it may seem l.
 If you haven’t found it then head here to start the ball rolling.

-Combined with the invaluable research around search engine optimisation your content can educate and nurture your prospects and customers whilst raising your SERP (search engine results pages) which is extremely important when entering a new market when wanting to rank at the top of a search page, certainly when your customers may not even know they need your product.
+Combined with the invaluable research around search engine optimization your content can educate and nurture your prospects and customers whilst raising your SERP (search engine results pages) which is extremely important when entering a new market and wanting to rank at the top of a search page, certainly when your customers may not even know they need your product.

-Having found PMF, you already know you tapped into the right niche in your current market, you naturally want to replicate that success either in a new vertical or geo-graphical location.
-This no mean feat, but can definitely become easier with some solid customer advocates and a steady flow of referrals backing your efforts.
+Having found PMF, you already know you tapped into the right niche in your current market, you naturally want to replicate that success either in a new vertical or geographical location.
+This no easy feat, but can definitely become easier with some solid customer advocates and a steady flow of referrals backing your efforts.

-Consider what content, search engine marketing (SEM) and pay per click (PPC) strategies worked and gave the best ranking and conversions rates.
+Consider what content, search engine marketing (SEM), and pay-per-click (PPC) strategies worked and gave the best ranking and conversion rates.
 Create a document of every success you’ve ever achieved in your campaigns and plan accordingly with that historical data as a starting point.
 Get something up and running and don’t be afraid to spend some $$’s in getting it right.

-And that will set you on the right path to get something rather than nothing.
+And that will set you on the right path to getting something rather than nothing.
 Take your numbers, check in on them and continue to develop your strategy by assessing the audience and seeing where they are.
 Make sure you are tracking them with the right key performance indicators (KPI’s) (more about this here).
-Also consider the funnel stages remain the same so your data doesn’t get convoluted and ensure these are also aligned with your sales team (take a deeper dive on the importance of keeping this consistent here).
+Also, consider the funnel stages remain the same so your data doesn’t get convoluted, and ensure these are also aligned with your sales team (take a deeper dive on the importance of keeping this consistent here).

 In my most recent case, we found the new market is very much in its awareness stage.
-They need to be engaged with and made aware of the problem you are attempting to fix with your SaaS offering, before you even get near talking of your SaaS offering.
+They need to be engaged with and made aware of the problem you are attempting to fix with your SaaS offering before you even get near talking about your SaaS offering.
 Your GTM SaaS strategy needs to be defined by the marketing wheel (learn more here).